 But why are there different visions of project management in IT departments?

-The role of the IT department has changed significantly in recent decades.
-From a department focused mainly on technology, it is now much more involved in meeting business needs.
-Besides the obligation to ensure the operational functioning of the company's information systems and website, the IT department is now expected to create value for the organization.
+The role of the IT department has evolved significantly in recent decades.
+From a direction mainly focused on technology, it is now much more involved in solving business needs.
+In addition to the obligation to ensure the operational functioning of information systems and the company site, the IT department is now expected to create value for its organization.

-As the nature of their projects has evolved, the expectations of CIOs in terms of project portfolio management have also gradually evolved: they still need a tool to manage technical tasks, but also software that simplifies their collaboration with business units and the execution of projects they have in common.
+As the nature of their projects has evolved, the expectations of CIOs in terms of project portfolio management have therefore gradually evolved as well: they still need a tool to manage technical missions, but also software that simplifies their collaboration with the businesses, and the execution of projects they have in common.

-Digital technology has given CIOs the opportunity to support their companies in a different way, particularly by having a greater impact on the achievement of business goals.
-A CIO who digitizes business workflows can make a huge difference by simplifying their daily lives and optimizing their efficiency.
-The IT department can even help a company change its business model by supporting it in the implementation of new online services.
+The advent of digital technology offers CIOs the opportunity to support their company differently, and in particular by exerting greater weight in the execution of business objectives.
+An IT department that digitizes business workflows now brings them a lot by simplifying their daily lives and optimizing their efficiency.
+The IT department can even help a company change its business model by supporting it in setting up new online services.
+We can also cite the example described by Pierre Raschi (CEO of Reference DSI): a butcher shop was able to renew its aging clientele thanks to the intervention of a timeshare CIO.

 The rise of digital technology has therefore structurally led to the IT Department being entrusted with more tasks, some of which are sometimes very different from the simple maintenance of information systems.
 With new responsibilities, the IT Department's expectations in terms of project portfolio management tools have therefore inevitably changed.